ultra-000/magiclinks/README.md

   src_dirs: ["**/src/**", "**/views/**/*.html", "scripts/*.{js,ts}"], // The directories to be processed (e.g. `src`).
   dist_dir: "./dist", // Change if needed.
 This will be excluded from the process by default.
 NOTE: this is a normal path not a glob pattern.
   exclude: ["**/node_modules/**", "**/.git/**", "**/.env", "**/.gitignore", "**/build/**"], // The directories to be excluded from the process (e.g. `node_modules`).
+  watch: true, // Watch for file changes and build only that changed file once it changes.
 };
 ```